frequently asked questions

 Any kind of panels can be used in a solar garden, including American-made and some foreign-made.
 Most commonly, silicon electric solar panels are used, though other technologies are a possibility.
-Most jobs in solar are in the area of installation rather than in manufacturing, and the Solar Gardens Institute supports using local labor to support the local economy.
+Most jobs in solar are in the area of installation rather than in manufacturing, and the Solar Gardens Institute encourages using local labor to support the local economy.

 - What’s the rate of return on a community solar investment?

-- Which states allow solar gardens?
+- Which U.S. states allow solar gardens?